Financial-Times/edtech-load-test/README.md

 - Web socket for realtime articles
 - Turn web socket request into random string to avoid status 1006
 - Config and logback to fix Websocket 1006
-- Repeats for the `42 Response` test
+- Forever loop for the `42 Response` test
+- Test duration input

 ## Notes
 - `uuid.json` should generate itself due to a jenkins shell script